basbossink/skelhs/index.markdown

     $ paster create -t skelhs_basic_module <target_dir_name>

-Note that the `target_dir_name` will be created if it does not exist.
+Note that the `target_dir_name` directory will be created if it does not exist.